Completing coursework at another college after your first semester at Cortland

-Cortland undergraduate students can complete certain courses at another college and transfer credit back to meet degree requirements.
-However, once you have enrolled and begun classes at SUNY Cortland, you must follow the steps of the permission to transfer process and seek approval prior to enrolling in courses at another college.
+- Cortland undergraduate students can complete certain courses at another college and transfer credit back to meet degree requirements.
+Once you have enrolled and begun classes at SUNY Cortland, you must seek approval prior to enrolling in courses at another college.

 Students interested in summer or winter courses should explore SUNY Cortland's offerings.
 Cortland offers a variety of courses during summer and winter session both on campus and on-line.
 Financial aid may also be available for Cortland courses.
 Typically aid is not available for courses at another institution for matriculated Cortland students.

 - Ensures the course is equivalent so it will transfer back as the Cortland course you need.

 - Ensures that it is the right course for you to make degree progress at Cortland.

-- Verifies that you are not student teaching or enrolled in fieldwork or practicum work that would not allow course enrollment at the same time.
+- Verifies that you are not student teaching or enrolled in fieldwork/practicum work that would not allow course enrollment at the same time.

 - Ensures you do not expend time, effort, and money unnecessarily.

 - Utilize Open SUNY to find online course offerings throughout the SUNY system.